How Do YouTubers Make Money?

-YouTube divides the money from advertisements in the ratio 9:11 (no pun intended).
+YouTube splits the money from advertisements in the ratio 9:11 (no pun intended).
 If the advertiser pays $1 for a view, YouTube keeps $0.45 and the Youtuber earns $0.55.
 However, not everyone is eligible to monetize their channel on YouTube.
 A channel needs at least 4,000 hours of annual viewing time (of original content) and over 1,000 subscribers to be eligible to monetize its videos.

 This revenue sharing ratio is different for the top 5% of content creators on the platform.
 These exclusive content creators are called Google Preferred and get exclusive advertisements from top paying advertisers.

 YouTube Also Pays ‘Some’ Of The Youtubers